 PADs are designed to be used by the public.
 When you switch the defibrillator on, it will provide clear instructions and talk you through what you need to do.

 A defibrillator will not harm the person suffering a cardiac arrest and will only give them a shock if and when it is needed.
-There’s no reason to feel nervous about using a defibrillator – just follow its simple instructions, and know that using it could save someone’s life.
+There’s no reason to feel nervous about using a defibrillator – follow its simple instructions, and know that it could save someone’s life.

 PAD locations in the Parish